 Semantic Differential Scale is a survey or questionnaire rating scale that asks people to rate a product, company, brand, or any 'entity' within the frames of a multi-point rating option.
 These survey answering options are grammatically on opposite adjectives at each end.
 For example, love-hate, satisfied-unsatisfied, and likely to return-unlikely to return with intermediate options in between.

-Surveys or questionnaires using semantic differential scale survey feature is the most reliable way to get information on people’s emotional attitude towards a topic of interest.
+Surveys or questionnaires using the semantic differential scale survey feature is the most reliable way to get information on people’s emotional attitude towards a topic of interest.

-Charles Egerton Osgood, a famous American psychologist, invented the semantic differential scale so that this “connotative meaning” of emotional attitude towards entities can be recorded and put to good use.
+Charles Egerton Osgood, a famous American psychologist, invented the semantic differential scale so that this 'connotative meaning' of emotional attitude towards entities can be recorded and put to good use.

-Questions that feature a graphical slider give the respondent a more interactive way to answer the semantic differential scale question.
+1. Slider rating scale: Questions that feature a graphical slider give the respondent a more interactive way to answer the semantic differential scale question.

-The ordering questions offer the scope to rate the parameters that the respondents feel are best or worst according to their personal experiences.
+4. Ordering: The ordering questions offer the scope to rate the parameters that the respondents feel are best or worst according to their personal experiences.